nsklaus/amiwb/README.md

     "workbench" windows use a fixed "filer.info" icon for now, and clients use a name matching system, so if a app has a "kitty" name it will look for a "kitty.info" icon in /usr/local/share/amiwb/icons/
-    if matching result fail it will show in file amiwb.log see config.h
+    if matching check fails, it will show in file amiwb.log see config.h

 - icons:
-    show amiga icons, both normal and selected images. the icon matching system works like on amiga: "xyz" dir will display image from "xyz.info" icon next to it, while hidding the .info file. same for files. multiselection works. some menu actions do support it, like delete. for now, one icon only can be dragged around at a time. file execution works through xdg-open for now.
+    show amiga icons, both normal and selected images. (classic, mwb, glowicons supported). the icon matching system works like on amiga: "xyz" dir will display image from "xyz.info" icon next to it, while hidding the .info file itself. same for files. multiselection works. some menu actions do support it, like delete. for now, one icon only can be dragged around at a time. file execution works through xdg-open for now.